Charles Jasper Glidden: The Glidden Tour

-In 1904 he took part in the first reliability race organized by the American Automobile Association (AAA), from New York to St. Louis.
-Because he thought this should be a repeating event, he donated a silver trophy and a (for that time) very large prize of 2000 U.S. dollars, which he repeated annually.
+In 1904, he took part in the first reliability race organized by the American Automobile Association (AAA), from New York to St. Louis.
+Because he thought this should be a recurring event, he donated a silver trophy and a (for the time) very large prize of 2000 U.S. dollars, which he repeated annually.
 The AAA Glidden organized this "Glidden Reliability Tour" regularly from 1905 to 1913.
-The aim was to go a certain distance within a certain time and omitting no checkpoint.
-The winner was decided by a points system.
+The aim was to travel a certain distance within a specified time frame without any checkpoints.
+A points system decided the winner.

-The first Glidden Tour was still perceived as too easy, the participants voted a winner.
-This was not, by the way, Charles Glidden with his Napier, but Percy Pierce in his impressive Pierce-Arrow.
+The first Glidden Tour was perceived as too easy, and the participants voted a winner.
+This was not, however, Charles Glidden with his Napier, but Percy Pierce in his impressive Pierce-Arrow.
 In subsequent races, the course grew ever longer and more demanding.

 The Glidden Tour was never a trip.
-They always included several new routes over one hundred miles of practically trackless areas in the U.S. and occasionally in Canada.
-Many cars were unable to withstand this brutal treatment, and there were also incidents, such as horses shying.
-But it was a matter of honor that all the teams should stay together, and Glidden said that he had paid tolls to some local authorities, and refund for farmers' poultry, from his own pockets.
+It always included several new routes over one hundred miles of practically trackless areas in the U.S. and occasionally in Canada.
+Many cars were unable to withstand the brutal treatment, and there were also incidents, such as horses shying away.
+But it was a matter of honor that all the teams should stay together, and Glidden said that he paid tolls to some local authorities and refunded farmers' poultry from his own pockets.

-The victory in a Glidden Tour became a matter of prestige, as more and more manufacturers participated and motivated to succeed by the marketing benefits.
+The victory in a Glidden Tour became a matter of prestige, as more and more manufacturers participated and were motivated to succeed by the marketing benefits.

-In 1946, the Glidden Tour was recreated by the Veteran Motor Car Club of America (currently under the auspices of the Antique Automobile Club of America) and has been carried out every year since then, but in a more tourist-like frame and using veteran vehicles instead.
-It is regarded as the oldest and most prestigious event of its kind in the United States.
-And still the winner is handed the silver trophy that Charles Glidden donated in 1905.
+In 1946, the Glidden Tour was recreated by the Veteran Motor Car Club of America (later under the auspices of the Antique Automobile Club of America) and has been carried out every year since then, but in a more tourist-like frame and using veteran vehicles instead.
+It is regarded as the oldest and most prestigious event of its kind in the United States, and the winner is still handed the silver trophy that Charles Glidden donated in 1905.

 Later life

 His own travels continued.
-From 1905 to 1910 he was the first president of the Aero Club of America.
-From 1908 he began also to promote aviation.
+From 1905 to 1910, he was the first president of the Aero Club of America.
+From 1908, he began to promote aviation.
 He praised the lighter than air technology (balloon flight) and was of the opinion that private planes would be similarly ubiquitous as motorcycles.

 Charles Jasper Glidden died of cancer at his home in Boston on September 11, 1927.